Courses, workshops and membership surgeries to help you achieve professional qualification.

 The ICE Communications Competition gives young civil engineers the opportunity to develop and show their communications skills.
-The engineers have to explain and promote the benefits of an engineering scheme proposal at a mock public consultation, and compete for the Wales regional prize of £250.
-Regional winners then face each other in the National Final for the £500 prize.
+The engineers had to explain and promote the benefits of an engineering scheme proposal at a mock public consultation, and compete for the Wales regional prize of £250.
+Regional winners then faced each other in the National Final for the £500 prize.

 ICE Yorkshire & Humber team from Mott MacDonald won the 2016 Graduate and Student Communications Competition with their presentation on the Ballygrand City Arterial Route Upgrade.
 The chair of the judging panel, ICE Vice President, Zara Lamont, said: “It was a close call between the teams and the deciding factor came down to how well the teams answered the questions from the audience.
 ICE Yorkshire and Humber team did exceptionally well and answered all the questions in an empathic and professional way.”

 The Emerging Engineers Award celebrates the best research, innovation, and presentation skills among graduate and student members.
 Entrants produce a paper or essay on a topic related to civil engineering.